SIPPRE/EmotionBasedPlaylist/README.md

-Here is a draft for the `README.md` file:

----

 # Mood-Based Playlist Generator

 This project is a mood-based music player developed as an undergraduate project at the Department of Electrical & Computer Engineering, University of Peloponnese for the course "Digital Sound and Image Processing."
 The project was performed by Kalogeropoulos A. and Andrikou D., under the supervision of Associate Prof. Athanasios Koutras.